-Triad is a Chinese secret society which was formed in the early 18th century.
-These Chinese groups came into existence in the seventeenth century as resistance fighters against the Manchu invaders.
-Two styles of secret societies became prevalent.
+Triad is a Chinese secret society.
+These Triads came into existence in the seventeenth century as resistance fighters against the Manchu invaders.
+Two styles of Chinese secret society became prevalent.
 The styles referred to a certain set of organizational structures, carefully preserved traditions and patterns of behavior which their members were expected to follow.

 Triads eventually developed into crime groups.